PX4/PX4-Autopilot/nuttx/configs/z80sim/README.txt

        cd -
        . ./setenv.sh

+SDCC
+^^^^

+These z80 configurations all use the SDCC toolchain (http://sdcc.sourceforge.net/).
+Source and pre-built SDCC binaries can be downloaded from the SDCC SourceForge
+site: http://sourceforge.net/projects/sdcc/files/ .
+Pre-built binaries are
+available for Linux, MAC OSX, and for Win32.
+Various SDCC options can be selected with:

+  CONFIG_SDCC_POSIX=y   : SDCC for Linux, MAC OSX or Cygwin (see below) CONFIG_SDCC_WINDOWS=y : SDCC for Win32

 Building the SDCC toolchain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+You may also want to build your own SDCC toolchain.
+You might want to do this, for example, if you are running under Cygwin and want a Cygwin compatible SDCC toolchain.

 The SDCC toolchain is built with the standard configure/make/make install sequence.
 However, some special actions are required to generate libraries